aalaimo4/dmblog/_drafts/How-Do-I-Play.md

 - Ch.
 1: Step-by-Step Characters
   > Gives you an idea of how adventurers are made
 - Ch.
 2: Races
-  > More for inspiration for the different types of inhabitants of this world
+  > More for inspiration of the different types of inhabitants that roam this world
 - Ch.
 3: Classes
   > For an idea of what the adventurers can actually do
 - Ch.
 5: Equipment
-  > For when the players eventually decide to spend an hour browsing a merchant's stall
+  > For when the players eventually decide to spend an hour(s) browsing a merchant's stall
 - Ch.
 11: Spells
   > Gives you an idea of all the ways the adventurers can mess with your world and it's inhabitants
 - Ch.
 14: Magic Items